 I didn’t get much emotional support from my parents.
 But what I didn’t understand then was my parents don’t know how to handle their own emotions too and are constantly looking for other people like their children to appease their own emotional needs.

-Many times, I had to obey them and sacrifice my needs to maintain the peace in the family.
+Many times, I had to obey them and sacrifice my needs to maintain peace in the family.
 My parents would get upset, angry, or worried if I didn’t do what they wanted.
 This is not that different from a child throwing a tantrum in the toy stores when he couldn’t get what he wanted.
 Sometimes, it felt as though I had to babysit them.

 The irony with neglected children is that they understand other people’s feelings and needs very well, but they don’t understand their own.

 For example, I have difficulties understanding some of my emotions, especially anger.
 When I had depression, I suppressed my anger.
 But the thing is I didn’t even know I was feeling angry.
-It wasn’t until when things got a lot worse later that I was able to see how angry I was with the situation.
+It wasn’t until things got a lot worse later that I was able to see how angry I was with the situation.

 Our parents don’t acknowledge our emotions often enough because our emotions make them feel uncomfortable.
 So we learn to suppress our feelings and deny them.
 We think that we are not allowed or capable of being emotional.

-When our emotional needs aren’t fulfilled and we are tired of being the ones taking care of our parents’ emotional needs, we might have resentment for our parents.
+When our emotional needs aren’t fulfilled and we are tired of being the ones taking care of our parent’s emotional needs, we might have resentment toward our parents.
 We feel that our parents are preventing us from getting our needs met and we have to forgo our needs to meet their needs.
 This hidden desire to get our needs met causes us to resent our parents and sometimes other people too, especially when we don’t express our desires regularly.

-How to Overcome Childhood Emotional Neglect?
+How to Overcome Childhood Emotional Neglect

 1. Acknowledge your own needs and emotions.